 Sometimes, the Answer Is Yes

-However, there are some cases where a Lafayette, Louisiana process server will give you a courtesy ring, probably from a blocked number, before gracing you with his or her presence, but it is not likely.
-A process server typically will only do this in matters that are not as contentious as the standard lawsuit, such as the delivery of a subpoena to someone that doesn’t mind testifying.
-This is usually done simply so the process server can verify the recipient’s identity and address, or to schedule a mutually-convenient time for service of process.
-After all, if there is no reason to incorporate the element of surprise, there is also no reason for the process server to waste time by driving out to the recipient’s address for nothing.
+However, there are some cases where a Lafayette, Louisiana process server will give you a courtesy ring, probably from a blocked number, before gracing you with their presence, but it is not likely.
+A process server typically will only do this in matters that are not as contentious as the standard lawsuit, such as delivering a subpoena to someone who doesnât mind testifying.
+This is usually done simply so the process server can verify the recipientâs identity and address or schedule a mutually convenient time for process service.
+After all, if there is no reason to incorporate the element of surprise, there is also no reason for the process server to waste time driving out to the recipientâs address for nothing.

-That said, remember, just because legitimate servers may call you, that doesn’t mean that every person calling you and claiming to be a process server is legitimate.
-Scammers have been known to pretend to be Metairie, Louisiana process servers claiming that they are in possession of documents threatening an impending lawsuit.
-They will give you a chance to solve the matter over the phone or in person, but such “debts” they say you owe are actually non-existent money grabs.
-Truthfully, process servers do not read legal papers due to privacy laws and they also have no sway with the court if you owe a debt.
-Don’t fall for it!
+That said, remember, just because legitimate servers may call you, that doesnât mean that every person calling you and claiming to be a process server is honest.
+Scammers have been known to pretend to be Metairie, Louisiana process servers, claiming they have documents threatening an impending lawsuit.
+They will give you a chance to solve the matter over the phone or in person, but such âdebtsâ they say you owe are non-existent money grabs.
+Truthfully, process servers do not read legal papers due to privacy laws, and they also have no sway with the court if you owe a debt.
+Please donât fall for it!

-Lastly, the rules, regulations, and laws regarding service of process vary significantly between states, and even jurisdictions within states.
+Lastly, the rules, regulations, and laws regarding the service of process vary significantly between states and even jurisdictions within states.
 For example, some areas will require numerous attempts at personal service of process before alternative methods, such as calling ahead, can be used.
-Yet, most of the time, it comes down to the process server’s own discretion.
-And, having a solid understanding of the matter beforehand certainly makes that decision easier.
+Yet, most of the time, it comes down to the process serverâs discretion.
+Having a solid understanding of the matter beforehand makes that decision easier.